 A nice campsite in Ais Ais … with hot springs

 In the morning over coffee and breakfast I decide to stay another day and go for a hike with the new friends I made.
-After lunch I rode my unladen bike for an explore further west into the Richtersveld National Park and even further west towards Alexander Bay.
-This was a very remote part of South Africa, and I thought it would be a missed opportunity not to explore it by rushing into Namibia without seeing the southern side of the Orange River.
+After lunch I rode my unladen bike for an explore further west into the Richtersveld National Park and further west towards Alexander Bay.
+This is a very remote part of South Africa, and I thought it would be a missed opportunity not to explore it by rushing into Namibia without seeing the southern side of the Orange River.